iotaledger/iota-wiki/docs/learn/future/introduction.md

 # Future of IOTA

-The rest of the wiki articles in the Learn section covers the current mainnet situation.
-Soon in the future, there will be updates and additional solutions to improve the IOTA protocol and its ecosystem.
+The rest of the wiki articles in the Learn section cover the current mainnet situation.
+In the near future, there will be updates and additional solutions to improve the IOTA protocol and its ecosystem.